When looking for the right fit for your childcare needs, parents often ask these types of questions.

 COMMUNICATION – HOW DO YOU COMMUNICATE WITH FAMILIES REGARDING UPCOMING EVENTS AND ACTIVITIES?

-There is a white board at the entrance to Caring Castle Childcare where we will post daily activities.
-We will share the crafts we did and the books we read.
 For children still in diapers, we will send home a daily sheet indicating diaper changes, feedings, and anything special your child did that day.
+For special events, we will send home a notice to parents informing them of the special activity.

-Each child will have a “mailbox” (a manila folder) with his or her name on it posted on the wall at the entrance.
-Please be sure to check the mailbox on your way out daily for any crafts or activities your child may have done throughout the day.
-This is also our best communication method with parents, as we put important letters and other communication forms in there as well.
+Each preschool age child has a folder with his/her name on it in their cubby.
+Please be sure to check the folder on your way out daily for any crafts or activities your child may have done throughout the day This is also our best communication method with parents, as we put important letters and other communication forms in there as well.

 OUTDOOR PLAY – HOW OFTEN DOES MY CHILD GO OUTSIDE?